Applying for accommodation to suit your circumstances

 You should tell us if you need to bring specialist furniture or equipment with you.

-If you have an occupational therapist’s assessment report, you should also send this with your application.
+If you have an occupational therapist’s assessment report, or other medical evidence relating to this, you should also send this with your application.
 This will help the Student Accommodation team when assessing your requirements.

 Requesting a room for your carer

 If you have a carer and you need them to stay in student accommodation, contact the Student Accommodation team.

 The University of Bath is not able to provide carers.
-You should talk to the The Disability Service to find out about the options available.
+Please talk to the The Disability Service about any other support you need during your stay.

-If you miss the 1 July deadline you can still apply for accommodation although we are unable to guarantee you a room.
+If you miss the guarantee deadline, we are unable to guarantee you a room.